 If you are wanting to become a teacher blogger, you’ve come to the right place!
 Since I have started my Little Learning Corner website, I have received numerous messages asking for tips on how to set up a teacher blog.
 Starting a blog can be an intimidating process, but if you take it slow, and follow these 4 easy steps, you can become a teacher blogger in no time!

+After 17 years teaching, and a couple years blogging, I took the leap of faith.
+I quit teaching to create the best teaching blog.
+Becoming a teacher blogger has been a personal growth journey, and I’m ready to help you on yours!
 There are days when I have to pinch myself, because I’m finally doing it!
 I quit my teaching job to become a blogger, and am loving every minute of it!
 What started off as a part time side hustle has now become my reality!

 Let’s not make this more complicated than it has to be.
 I will list 4 easy steps to get started with a teacher blog, then go into each step in greater detail.